How Roads are Chosen

 The City of Toledo makes every effort to only remove trees when absolutely necessary.
 Trees in the immediate vicinity to a construction site are sometimes removed because they will often be killed during the construction process, or damaged to the point where they will die in the next few years.
 Resurfacing a road typically doesn't impact trees, but full reconstruction damages the tree's root system.

-During the planning stages of a project, trees are individually evaluated by experts from the City of Toledo's Forestry Division.
-Every effort to save trees is made, and trees are only removed if the Forestry expert deems it absolutely necessary.
+During the planning stages of a project, trees are individually evaluated by experts from City of Toledo Forestry.
+Every effort to save trees is made, and trees are only removed if the forestry expert deems it absolutely necessary.